ZaidJaber1/ZaidJaber1/README.md

 # 👋 Hello!
 I'm Zaid Jaber

-Welcome to my GitHub corner!
+Welcome to my GitHub profile!
 I'm a curious and committed **Software Engineer** with a passion for frontend development, UI/UX design, and AI integration.
 This space highlights some of the projects I've worked on and the skills I've grown along the way.

 <br>